JalandharAkula/Git_leraning/README.md

-# Git_leraning
+# My Git Project

-This is just apractice for leraning git
+This README file describes the project.